 We have all been in a situation where a certain bug entirely ruined our app user experience.
 But why do things like that happen?
 The answer is quite simple: the lack of web application testing.

 The testing phase is an incredibly important part of app development yet some developers underestimate it.
-The problem is that the chance of a bug appearing increases with every life of code and the costs of bug fixing rise with the time.
+The problem is that the chance of a bug appearing increases with every life of code and the costs of bug fixing rise with time.

-However, with a proper website testing, none of that has to happen.
+However, with proper website testing, none of that has to happen.
 So if the application testing runs smoothly, the app is ready to be released.
 It’s as simple as that.

 Web Testing: Basic Steps